 Hotels at Shin-Osaka Station

-Remm Shin-Osaka Hotel is located within the Shin-Osaka Station building.
-The hotel lobby is on the 12th floor of the station building and guest rooms are on floors 12 to 17.
+Remm Shin-Osaka Hotel is located in the Shin-Osaka Hankyu Building, directly connected to Shin-Osaka Station.
+The hotel lobby is on the 12th floor and guest rooms are on floors 12 to 17.
 Remm Shin-Osaka Hotel offers economy double and twin rooms with modern design and a full set of hotel facilities.

 Popular Hotels near Shin-Osaka Station